zappascout/devil_notes-sources/docs/notes_19_devil.md

 ###406
 ==To illustrate the shifty concept of recursion he not only recruits Bach's canons==:
-Most particularly in the composer's extraordinary *Musical Offering*, whose (originally improvised) structure is explained early in Part One of the book and is among the most fascinating musical discussions I've ever come across.
+Most particularly in the composer's extraordinary fugue *Ricercar*, part of a collection of canons and fugues based on a single theme, originally improvised, called *The Musical Offering*.
+Hofstadter's explication of the structure of *Ricercar* early in Part One of the book and is among the most fascinating musical discussions I've ever come across.
 Afterwards I couldn't stop listening to the piece on the Hilliard Ensemble's *Ricercar* album.

 ==Marshall McLuhan's famous sixties adage, "the medium is the message"==: